chadwcarlson/strapi-notes/README.md

 ## 7. What this means for merging

+> **Recap:**
-- Content Types are written (from the admin UI) to named subdirectories on the mount `api`.
-So this data is not merged into `master` on merges.
+> - Content Types are written (from the admin UI) to named subdirectories on the mount `api` at runtime.
+This data is not merged into `master` on merges.
-- Once a Content Type is created, pieces of content data for that type are stored in the database (PostgreSQL in the template).
+> - Once a Content Type is created, pieces of content data for that type are stored in the database (PostgreSQL in the template).
-- Similar things will also be the case for defining Webhooks and custom components.
+> - Similar things will also be the case for defining Webhooks and custom components.